TonWonton/MHWilds_DisablePostProcessingEffects/README.md

 ## Notes
-- Disabling color correction will make the game significantly darker.
-Increase the brightness from the in game options at Options > Display > Brightness if you want to disable color correct
-﻿- If it is still too dark you can also try enabling local exposure
+- Disabling color correction will make the game significantly darker ﻿- If it is too dark you can try enabling local exposure ﻿- Or enable custom gamma & contrast, then increase brightness and/or gamma ﻿﻿- For HDR: increase the brightness from the in game options menu instead

 - Some of the settings seem to have no effect (fog, film grain, lens flare, godray)

 ## Known issues
 - Flickering might occur if you have frame gen (maybe only DLSS FG) and local exposure ON + blurred luminance OFF when doing specific actions (entering tent, cooking, fast traveling, talking to some NPCs)
-- Lens distortion might make the UI misaligned.
+- Disabling lens distortion might make the UI misaligned.
 More noticable on ultrawide monitors.
 Try to use the REFramework UI > graphics, and change the ultrawide options there

 ## Changelog
+### v1.2.0
+- Added options for SDR brightness
+    - Gamma
+    - Max and min brightness
+    - UI gamma
+    - UI max and min brightness
+- Removed HDR brightness options due to problems (use in game brightness options instead for now)
+- Changed script UI
+- Changed defaults to local exposure ON + blurred luminance OFF, since black flicker bug cause is known

 ### v1.1.3
-- Fixed brightness issue during specific frenzy phase and apex monster's super attack
+- Fixed brightness issue during specific frenzy phase and apex monster's super attack if color correct was disabled
 - Fixed lua error on startup
 - Fixed ultrawide fix not working
 - Fixed settings not applying for some